Ro98ert/Cyclistic-Case-Study/Reports/Cyclistic_Markdown.md

 - **Members** appear more likely to use bikes for routine transportation and weekday travel.
 - **Casual riders** appear more likely to use bikes for leisure, seasonal outings, or non-routine trips.

-These differences are visible in ride duration, weekly usage patterns, and seasonal behavior.
+These differences are reflected in ride duration, weekly usage patterns, and seasonal behavior.

 ## 7. Recommendations
 1. Increase membership promotion during periods of high casual rider activity.
 2. Emphasize the practical value of membership for frequent riders, especially around convenience and cost.
 3. Test introductory offers or short-term trials for casual riders who show repeated usage.

+## 8. Limitations
+This analysis is based on trip history data only.
+It does not include demographic information or direct evidence of rider motivation, so interpretations about commuting or leisure behavior should be treated as informed patterns rather than confirmed intent.

-## 8. Tools Used
+## 9. Tools Used
 - **SQL** for cleaning, filtering, and aggregation
 - **R** for transformation, validation, and summary analysis
 - **Spreadsheets** for supporting review and inspection